haraprasadj/haraprasadj.github.io/_posts/2017-11-09-amplify-employee-motivation.md

 ---
 layout: post
 title: "'AMPlify' employee motivation"
-categories: [Learnings]
+categories: [Essay]
 ---

 What motivates an employee to come in to work day after day and deliver high quality work?
 This must have been one of the most researched topics in management.

 The best answer was given by Daniel Pink in his bestseller "Drive: The Surprising Truth About What Motivates Us" as **AMP** - **Autonomy**, **Mastery** and **Purpose**.

 The concept was also explained beautifully in his TED Talk.